Baker Traditions

 Baker 13

 In the hallowed annals of Rice history, or Baker history more specifically, nothing stands more prominent, more distinguished, and more honorable than the tradition of Baker 13.
-A brief overview: The runners of Baker 13—STUDENTS from all years and colleges—gather at the barbecue pits of Baker College on the 13th and 31st nights of the month (if there is no 31st, the 26th) and are treated to a rousing speech by the leader of the run.
+A brief overview: the runners of Baker 13—students from all years and colleges—gather at the pits of Baker College on the 13th and 31st nights of the month (if there is no 31st, the 26th) and are treated to a rousing speech by the leader of the run.

 Those who choose to partake get ready and lather themselves with shaving cream.
 Once everyone has prepared, they gather outside Old Wing in Baker Pits and read the six rules of The Thirteen.
 Why the final rule is included is a well-guarded secret, and the origins have been lost in the annals of time.
 Regardless, once the rules are read, the runners go forth and attack the windows of other colleges, with the pressing of a shaving cream-slathered posterior being the preferred assault; Hanszen, Wiess, and Sid Richardson fall, followed by Will Rice, Lovett, and the North Colleges—Brown, Jones, Martel, Duncan, and McMurtry.